jomapps/aladdin/docs/idea/pages/gather.md

 the card will have a button to expand and show the content.
 One should be able to edit the card and save it.
-The card will also have a button to delete it. if the content has image or document, it will be shown as well. in split 2 col inside the card
+The card will also have a button to delete it.
+When the card is expanded, and there is image or document, it will have a delete button to delete the image or document. if the content has text with image or document, it will be shown as well. in split 2 col inside the card

 ## how it works